fuse-box/fuse-box/docs/getting-started/get-started.md

 *What do these configs do?*
 - `entry` - defines the main root file of your project
 - `devServer` - runs a local live server for viewing your site as you update the codebase
+- `webIndex` - creates a default index.html file (this can be a supplied file as well)
+- `target` - chooses a target type (ie browser, server, electron)
 - `fuse.runDev()` - starts fuse bundling in "dev mode," which emphasizes bundling speed over bundling density

 <!-- TODO: - You can see much more details on configuration in ADD LINK -->